anvie/litcrypt.rs/README.md

 ===========

-It is abbreviation from "Literal Encryption", a Rust proc macro designed to encrypt text literal using simple "XOR" algorithm.

-LITCRYPT let's you hide your static string literal in the binary from naughty eyes seamlessly and protect your valuable app from illegal cracking activity.
+It is abbreviation from "Literal Encryption", a Rust proc macro designed to encrypt text literal using simple "XOR" algorithm, this will hide your plain string from static analyzer and protect your valuable app from cracking activity.

-LITCRYPT works by encrypting string literal during compilation time and the encrypted string remain encrypted in both disk and memory during runtime until it will be used.
+LITCRYPT works by encrypting string literal at compile-time, the encrypted string remain encrypted in both disk and memory at runtime, only decrypted when used.

 USAGE
 -----